dxw/whippet/readme.md

 - whippet generate theme|app
 - whippet console --ruby
+  - See also phpsh.org, which looks nicer than php -a but requires Python
 - whippet server
   - Make sure it is compatible with other servers, like wp-cli?